 13. What are your most meaningful occupations?

-Talk about hobbies, art practices, sports, and other activities that are important to you.
+When preparing for occupational therapy interview questions and answers, talk about hobbies, art practices, sports and other activities that are important to you.
 Consider mentioning activities of daily living (ADLs) that are meaningful to you, as well.

 14. What is the difference between occupational and physical therapy?